Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/02-Intro-to-JS/README.md

 1. (Optional) Recall ES6 JavaScript constructs such as arrow functions, etc.
 1. Compare and contrast JavaScript code with Python.

+## Submit Homework

+Go to your [Gradescope](https://gradescope.com) account and submit your GIF Search project.
+It will be graded on completion only.

 ## JavaScript: Wat

 Watch the 4-minute [Wat video](https://www.destroyallsoftware.com/talks/wat) and briefly discuss.